DimaDBRK/DimaDBRK/README.md

 Full Stack Developer skilled in JavaScript and Python programming, with a background in Telecommunication and Mobile Devices.
 Demonstrates a balanced blend of teamwork and personal accountability.
 Adept at problem-solving and analytical thinking.
 Actively seeking software engineering roles that foster professional growth and offer opportunities to contribute significantly to business objectives.

 ## Technical Skills
-Python, JavaScript, Django, Flask, React, Node.js, HTML, CSS, SQL Databases, Trello, Git, GitHub, Testing (QA), PyTest, Selenium
+ JavaScript, Node.js, Nest.js, Python, Django, Flask, React, HTML, CSS, SQL Databases, Trello, Git, GitHub, Testing (QA, Automation), PyTest, Selenium

 ## Technical Projects